 Gamlingay is a dispersed village with distinct satellite hamlets, or 'ends' of smaller settlement; historically farms and cottages.
-The most clearly defined satellite is the Cinques to the west.
+Most clearly defined amongst the satellites is the Cinques to the west.
 The village is situated on an undulating dip slope of the Greensand Ridge, a landscape feature with thin sandy soil supporting lowland heathland and acid grassland.
-Gamlingay Wood is over 1000 years old, managed by the Wildlife Trust, and one of the West Cambridgeshire Hundreds; ancient woodlands defined by Anglo-Saxon Regional Divisions.
+To the north Gamlingay Wood is over 1000 years old, managed by the Wildlife Trust, and one of the West Cambridgeshire Hundreds; ancient woodlands defined by Anglo-Saxon Regional Divisions.

 The area is of predominantly rural character with arable farmland, market gardens and pasture.
 To the west of the village, Great Heath and Little Heath areas are important landscape elements; previously heathland now predominantly arable.
-The historic grounds of Downing Park are on the Historic England 'Buildings at Risk' Register.
+The historic grounds of Downing Park, within the Great Heath area, are on the Historic England 'Buildings at Risk' Register.
 Efforts are being made to return areas of this landscape to heathland and Cinques Common, once part of the larger heath, retains this character and is a Wildlife Trust site.
-The village edge identified as sensitive in Fig 5 is bounded by a brook and is a landscape of distinctive meadow character and rich ecology.
-It has been identified by residents as an important element in Gamlingays landscape setting.

-- 4.1 Maintain the integrity of the satellite hamlets and the distinctive dispersed landscape settlement pattern of farmsteads, hamlets and small detached houses as shown on Fig 6.
-In particular preserve the separation of the Cinques and Little Heath, by retaining the open landscape character between these and the village. - 4.2 The visual setting of the Gamlingay Woods should be sustained and enhanced through ensuring a buffer of open landscape on all sides. - 4.3 The area bounded by the brook and Great Heath and including the Lupin Field and Log Field to the south west edge of the village (see fig 5) has a sensitive and distinct meadow character which should be respected. - 4.4 New development should preserve key views to and from the village.
-(Fig 5 and Fig 8) - 4.5 Retain and manage existing hedgerows in the village core, and on roads leading to the village, especially from the hamlets.
+- 4.1 Maintain the integrity of the satellite hamlets and the distinctive dispersed landscape settlement pattern of farmsteads, hamlets and small detached houses.
+In particular preserve the separation of the Cinques and Little Heath, by retaining the open landscape character between these and the village. - 4.2 New development should respect the 200m buffer zone to Gamlingay Woods proposed in the draft Neighbourhood Plan (consultation 2019) and supported by the Wildlife Trust. - 4.3 The area bounded by the brook and Great Heath and including the Lupin Field and Log Field to the south west edge of the village has a sensitive and distinct landscape character which should be maintained. - 4.4 New development should preserve key views to and from the village.
+(Map and Fig 7 below) - 4.5 Retain and manage existing hedgerows in the village core, and on roads leading to the village, especially from the hamlets.
 Of particular note are hedgerows and trees along Mill Hill/ Little Heath and Cow Lane/West Rd. - 4.6 Boundaries to new development at the village edge should consist of characteristic hedgerows and trees.
-Oak, hawthorn, hazel, blackthorn, dog rose, crab apple and field maple would be appropriate species.
+Oak, ash, field maple, hawthorn, hazel, blackthorn, dog rose, crab apple and field maple would be appropriate species.

-Fig 6 Satellite hamlets and farmsteads
+Fig 5 Satellite hamlets and farmsteads

-Fig 7 The Cinques hamlet
+Fig 6 The Cinques hamlet

-Fig 8 Key view to Church End from the east with Gamlingay Wood to the right (View A)
+Fig 7 Key view to Church End from the east with Gamlingay Wood to the right (View A)